William R. Charette: Legacy

 On April 30, 1999, the Charette Health Care Center, a part of the Naval Medical Center Portsmouth, Virginia, was dedicated in his honor.

 AMVETS Post 82 of Ludington, Michigan, was named after Charette in 1982.

 In downtown Ludington, there is a mural dedicated to William R. Charette.
 It depicts his tour of duty during which he earned the Medal of Honor.
-Charette was able to come to Ludington and see the mural before his death.
+Charette was able to come to Ludington to view the mural in the years before his death.

 A sign was put up near Spectrum Health Ludington Hospital that honors him.

 A Sea Cadet unit is named in his honor, National Naval Medical Center Bethesda William R. Charette Battalion.

-An Arleigh Burke-class guided missile destroyer, DDG-130, will be commissioned in honor of William R. Charette.
+An Arleigh Burke-class guided missile destroyer, DDG-130, was commissioned in honor of William R. Charette on 1 August 2026.